Monash University Graduate Research Industry Partnership (GRIP) with Monash Partners Health Services

 - Faculty of Business and Economics

 The Digital and Data-Driven Innovation in Healthcare GRIP

-The Digital and Data-Driven Innovation in Healthcare GRIP, a partnership between Monash University and Monash Partners Advanced Health Research and Translation Centre, will support up to 15 PhD students who will be addressing healthcare problems through digital and data-driven innovations and building their skills as the next generation workforce in this field.
+The Digital and Data-Driven Innovation in Healthcare GRIP, a partnership between Monash University and the health service members of Monash Partners Academic Health Science Centre, will support up to 15 PhD students who will be addressing healthcare problems through digital and data-driven innovations and building their skills as the next generation workforce in this field.

-The GRIP is supported by the Monash Partners Advanced Health Research and Translation Centre that connects researchers, clinicians and the community to innovate for better health.
-The Monash Partners Health Services associated with this GRIP and the contact person include:
+The GRIP is supported by the health service members of Monash Partners Academic Health Science Centre.
+The Monash Partners health services associated with this GRIP and the contact person include:

 Alfred Health |

 Dr Jeffrey Kirwan

 Professor Ewin Loh